Comparing CDs and Treasuries

 Certain Situations Can Lead to Principal Loss

 While Treasury prices can vary significantly over the term of the bond, CDs don’t lose value based on market conditions.
-This can provide an additional level of comfort for organizations investing in CDs because leaders know that their principal is not impacted by market fluctuations.
+This can provide an additional level of comfort for organizations investing in CDs because you know that principal is not impacted by market fluctuations.

 Average Rates of Return Differ for Similar CDs and Bonds

-When comparing weekly averages from June 2009 to March 2021, 1-month CDs offered higher rates than 1-month Treasuries in 52% of those weeks.
-Similarly, from May 2009 to March 2021 6-month CDs outperformed 6-month Treasuries 61% of the time and 1-year CDs outperformed 1-year Treasuries in 56% of weeks.
-On the other hand, the 5-year Treasury outperformed the 5-year CD in 74% of weeks over the same time period, demonstrating that longer term bonds tend to perform better than CDs of similar term.
-However, these values only refer to national averages.
-Since CD rates vary by bank, there are opportunities for organizations to invest in CDs that earn better than average returns.
+When comparing monthly averages from June 2009 to March 2024, 6-month CDs outperformed 6-month Treasuries 52% of the time.
+On the other hand, 1-year CDs only outperformed 1-year Treasuries in 49% of months over the same timeframe.
+It’s important to note that these values refer to national averages, and since CD rates vary by bank, there are opportunities to invest in CDs that earn better than average returns.

 Partner With the Cash Management Specialists at ADM

-Our Company, the American Deposit Management Co.
-[ADM] connects organizations seeking safety and competitive returns for their cash reserves with our nationwide network of banks and credit unions that need deposits.
-These financial institutions compete for deposits by offering their most competitive rates, so with ADM, it is easy to optimize the return on CD investments.
-In addition, our proprietary fintech allows organizations to receive extended FDIC / NCUA protection for all their funds.
+At the American Deposit Management Co.
+[ADM], we connect organizations seeking safety and competitive returns for their cash reserves with our nationwide network of financial institutions that need deposits.
+These institutions compete for business cash by offering competitive rates, so with ADM, it is easy to optimize the return on CD investments.
+In addition, our proprietary fintech provides access to extended government protection for all funds – even those above the $250,000 FDIC / NCUA limit.

-When managing an organization’s cash, it takes more than safety and a competitive return.
-Leaders need to partner with a company they can trust, and ADM is that company.
+When managing your organization’s cash, you need more than safety and a competitive return.
+You also need to partner with a company they you trust, and ADM is that company.
 Our team is our secret sauce, and you’ll understand that when you work with us.
 To speak with one of our knowledgeable, friendly cash management specialists, use the chat feature at the bottom of your screen or give us a call.

-To stay abreast of new developments in the banking industry, interest rate changes, and other valuable financial information, be sure to check out our Insights page and follow us on LinkedIn, Twitter, and Facebook.
+To stay abreast of new developments in the banking industry, interest rate changes, and other valuable financial information, be sure to check out our Insights page, subscribe to our weekly email, and follow us on LinkedIn, Twitter, and Facebook.